ThomasL53/BRETAGNE/README.md

 `bretagne -h`

 # Using the blue agent
-The blue agent used by BRETAGNE is based on the use of POE with a special bot based on the use of GPT-4o-mini.
+The blue agent used by BRETAGNE is based on the use of AWS bedrock with claude 3,5 Sonnet.
+To use the Blue Agent, you need to configure your AWS login and password.

+## Configure the AWS credentials
+execute:

+`aws configure`

+# Using the blue agent (POE not recommended)
+L#agent bleu de BRETAGNE can also be used with POE with a special bot based on the use of GPT-4o-mini.
 To use this agent, you need to create an account on POE (free).Then you have to get your private keys.

 ## How to get your Token